Meshiest/mrseedbox/README.md

 * `docker ps` - list containers
 * `docker exec -it mrseedbox_backend_1 bash` - get a shell in the backend container
 * You should know that creating a `debug` file in the backend folder will prevent authentication

+## Contributing

+### Things You Need
+* You need docker

+### Updating the Backend (this is all in the `backend` directory)
+1. Make your changes
+2. Triple check that Gemfile has all the gems
+3. `bundle install` (maybe remove `Gemfile.lock` if something broke)
+  * you might need to do this: `sudo apt-get install libmysqlclient-dev`
+  * you also might need a good old `bundle update` if you get "Your bundle is locked to [gemname]..."
+4. `docker build .`
+5. `./start` from the parent directory and `docker logs -f mrseedbox_backend_1` and check if there were any problems starting the container